beanc16/roll-of-darkness-bot/README.md

 A discord bot that provides a variety of utility features for looking up game mechanics, boosting morale at the end of sessions, simplifying bookkeeping, and rolling dice in the [New World of Darkness / Chronicles of Darkness](https://whitewolf.fandom.com/wiki/Chronicles_of_Darkness), [Pokemon Tabletop United](https://pokemontabletop.com), and [Curseborne](https://theonyxpath.com/curseborne-what-is-curseborne) tabletop role-playing game (TTRPG) systems.

 This bot is hosted on Heroku for private use.
-Please do not copy this repo's code or open pull requests for it.
+Please do not copy this repository's code or open pull requests for it.
 This bot is only public for portfolio purposes.